7 Reasons Why HVAC Tune-Ups Save You Money

 6. Extended Life

 The investment in an HVAC system is a major one.
-Replacing your existing HVAC system is probably an expense you would rather not face unless it’s absolutely necessary.
+Replacing your existing HVAC system is probably an expense you would rather not face.
 But is there an alternative?

 Keeping your existing HVAC system running efficiently delays the replacement cost.
 Most air conditioning systems last on average 10-15 years; heaters and furnaces may last a little longer.
 You can extend the life of your HVAC system by regular checks and routine maintenance.